Chair: Paul Walton, RSPB

 The Link Invasive Non-Native Species (INNS) Working Group continues to advocate for INNS legislation to be properly implemented, resourced and enforced, now and after the UK leaves the EU.

-In August, the INNS Group met with Defra officials to discuss the Statutory Instrument (SI) that will convert the EU Invasive Alien Species Regulation into domestic law.
-As Defra is unable to run a full public consultation on this, and many other, SIs, the extent to which the group is able to influence the scope of the SI is very limited.
-The Group has significant concerns that the Regulation will be much weaker in UK statute than it was in the EU due to lack of comparable infrastructure and access to resources.
+The INNS Group recently met with Defra officials to discuss the Statutory Instrument (SI) that will convert the EU Invasive Alien Species Regulation into domestic law.
+As Defra is unable to conduct a full public consultation on this, and many other, SIs, the extent to which the group is able to influence the scope of the SI is very limited.
+The Group has significant concerns that the Regulation will be much weaker in UK statute than it was under EU law due to lack of comparable infrastructure and access to resources.
 The Group intends to work closely with Parliamentary colleagues to exert maximum influence once the SI is laid in Parliament.

 The Group continues to have a productive relationship with GBNNSS, providing advice and expertise to the Secretariat for effective implementation of the GB Non-Native Species Strategy and EU IAS Regulation.
 The Group is collaborating with the Secretariat on a project to improve biosecurity signage at nature reserves.

 For further information, contact Zoe Davies, Link’s Policy and Campaigns Manager.